We’ve all heard of the 12 days of Christmas.

 Garden Lights, Holiday Nights at Atlanta Botanical Garden

 College Park has been filling its streets with Christmas cheer every season since 1975.
-This year’s theme is “There’s No Place Like Home for the Holidays.”
-If that reminds you of Dorothy and Toto, you’re right.
-There will be marching bands accompanied by marchers in at least two different uniforms along with floats including the Department of Public Works’ float featuring the Grinch.
-Santa will ride in a fire truck.
+There will be marching bands accompanied by marchers in at least two different uniforms along with floats.
+Brunch with Santa to follow.

 Alliance Theatre’s ‘A Christmas Carol’ at Cobb Energy Centre